dj0abr/libkmaudio/README.md

 ## Restrictions

 this library was written to be used with SDR receivers/transmitters or for signal analysis purposes.
-Therefore it supports 1 channel and two sampe rates (44100 and 48000).
+Therefore it supports 1 channel and two sample rates (44100 and 48000).
 However, the 1-channel limit is just the fifo.
 So if someone needs stereo, adjust the routines to write both channels to the fifo.

 ## Windows

 compatible with Visual Studio.
-The all required Windows-Shared Libraries are included and must be copied to the path of the executable file.
+All required Windows-Shared Libraries are included and must be copied to the path of the executable file.

 ## Linux

 run "make" to compile the library.
 The shared libraries (supplied for PC 64bit or ARM 64 bit) must be copied to the folder where Linux searches for shared libraries on your computer.
-To find this folder you can use this command: find /usr -name libc.so | head -1
+To find this folder you can use this command:

+*find /usr -name libc.so | head -1*

 ## Documentation